MiMi Aung

+MiMi Aung (မိမိအောင်, [mḭ mḭ àʊɰ̃]; born 1968) is a Burmese-American engineer.
+Currently, she is director of technical program management for Amazon's Project Kuiper, an initiative to increase broadband internet access through an array of satellites in low Earth orbit.

 Aung was born in the United States, where her parents met, though her family returned to Burma when she was 2 years old.
 After spending her childhood in Burma and Malaysia, Aung returned to the United States at age 16 and studied engineering at the University of Illinois at Urbana-Champaign, where she received her Bachelor's and master's degrees.
-In 1990, she joined JPL.

-On February 18, 2021, Ingenuity arrived on Mars and on April 19 took its first 39-second flight.
+In 1990, she joined NASA's Jet Propulsion Laboratory (JPL).
+She was a lead engineer on the Mars Helicopter Ingenuity, the first extraterrestrial aircraft.
+On February 18, 2021, Ingenuity arrived on Mars, and on April 19 it took its first 39-second flight.
 Aung said, it “was an incredible moment” and “This morning our dream came true.”
-The flight is being compared to the first flight in 1903 of the Wright brothers' airplane, a small piece of which was carried by the helicopter to Mars.
+The flight was being compared to the first flight in 1903 of the Wright brothers' airplane, a small piece of which was carried by the helicopter to Mars.

 Early life and family

 MiMi Aung's parents met in the United States when they were studying for their doctorates.
 Her mother, Hla Hla Sein, was the first woman from Myanmar to earn a doctoral degree in mathematics.
 Her father, Thein Aung, received his doctorate in chemistry.

 Aung was born in Illinois and returned to Myanmar with her parents when she was two and a half years old.
 When she was 11, the family moved to Malaysia, where she attended St. Christopher's School.
 At the age of 16, her parents arranged for her to return to the U.S. and stay with some friends in Illinois while she finished her education.
-She had to go without the rest of her family because her two younger sisters were not born in the U.S. and so could not emigrate there.
+Her two younger sisters were not born in the U.S. and so could not emigrate there.

 Aung is married and has two children.

 Education

-By the time she was 16 years old, Aung knew she loved math, but her parents wanted her to have a practical education, so she studied electrical engineering at the University of Illinois at Urbana–Champaign, where she earned her bachelor's degree, followed by a master's degree in 1990.
-Her master's thesis dealt with communications and signal processing.
-During her master's program one of her professors mentioned JPL's work in deep space exploration and its relationship to signal processing.
-She decided to interview with JPL.
+Interested in mathematics at a young age, Aung studied electrical engineering at the University of Illinois at Urbana–Champaign, where she earned her bachelor's degree, followed by a master's degree in 1990 with a focus on communications and signal processing.
+During her master's program, she was introduced to JPL's work in deep space exploration and its relationship to signal processing after a conversation with one of her professors.

 Research and career

+NASA Jet Propulsion Laboratory (JPL)

-Aung joined JPL in 1990, where she has worked on various projects related to spaceflight and the NASA Deep Space Network (DSN).
+In 1990, Aung joined JPL, where she worked on various projects related to spaceflight and the NASA Deep Space Network (DSN).